vrandall66/front-end-submissions-public/1906/mod-2/fitlit/mike-elyse.md

 return didDrinkEnough;
 ```

+* [There is a bit too much logic in this if statement](https://github.com/ec-myers/fitlit/blob/master/src/Sleep-Repository.js#L105-L107) - break that out into a variable to use inside your `if ()` -- and I'm a little confused on what you're returning.
+It looks like you're assigning an instance property to a new value but returning that whole line?
+Curious if this is causing any bugs or issues....
+And what happens if that if block doesn't evaluate to true, and that code doesn't run?
+It looks like your function would just return undefined?
+Is that the behavior you want?

 ### Test-Driven Development
 * [x] 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
 Test feature many sad paths for methods as well.